Pandemic Culture Wars: Partisan Differences in the Moral Language of COVID-19 Discussions: Results

-Next, we examine the relative prevalence of issues in tweets by conservatives and liberals.
-Since the Twitter user population in our sample is ideologically unbalanced, with three times as many liberals and conservatives, we cannot directly compare the volume of messages posted by each side.
-Instead, we compare the share of all messages posted by liberals and conservatives that are devoted to each issue.
-Specifically, we calculate the difference $\Delta$ along an issue $i$ at time (day) $d$ as follows: $ \Delta(i,d) = (\frac{\tau_l(i,d)}{\tau_l(d)} - \frac{\tau_c(i,d)}{\tau_c(d)})$
+We examine the relative prevalence of issues in the tweets of conservatives and liberals.
+The user population discussing the pandemic in our sample is ideologically unbalanced, with 5.143 times as many tweets by liberals as conservatives, on average; therefore, we cannot directly compare the volume of messages on an issue posted by each side.
+Moreover, the average imbalance hides a high degree of variability: the number of active liberals or conservatives may vary over time in response to events, making the issues more or less salient to each group.
+Using a measure like share (percentage) of tweets on an issue fails to capture the increased interest from a group.
+To address these challenges, we propose to use \textit{the ratio of the daily number of original tweets} to capture differences in partisan attention to issues.

-where $\tau_l$ and $\tau_c$ represent the number of all original tweets made by liberals and conservatives on that day respectively, and $\tau_l(i,d)$ and $\tau_c(i,d)$ represent the number of original tweets about the issue posted by each group.